The Spinners (American group): Early recording years: 1961–1971

 Sources debate the extent to which Fuqua became a member of the group during its stay at Tri-Phi.
 Fuqua sang lead on some of the singles and considered himself a Spinner.
 In the credits on Tri-Phi 1010 and 1024, the artist was credited for the first two singles and listed as "Harvey (Formerly of the Moonglows and the Spinners)".
 However, most sources do not list him as an official member.

-James Edwards' brother, Edgar "Chico" Edwards, replaced Dixon in the group in 1963, at which time Tri-Phi and its entire artist roster was bought out by Fuqua's brother-in-law, Berry Gordy of Motown Records.
+James Edwards's brother, Edgar "Chico" Edwards, replaced Dixon in the group in 1963, at which time Tri-Phi and its entire artist roster was bought out by Fuqua's brother-in-law, Berry Gordy of Motown Records.

 In 1964, the Spinners made their debut at the Apollo Theater and were received with high favor.
 "I'll Always Love You" hit number 35 in 1965.
-From 1966 to 1969, the group released one single a year, but only the 1966 single "Truly Yours" peaked on the Billboard 100 R&B chart at number 16.
+From 1966 to 1969, the group released one single a year, but only the 1966 single "Truly Yours" peaked on the Billboard R&B chart at number 16.

 With limited commercial success, Motown assigned the Spinners as road managers, chaperones, and chauffeurs for other groups, and even as shipping clerks.
 G. C. Cameron replaced Edgar "Chico" Edwards in 1967, and in 1969, the group switched to the Motown-owned V.I.P. imprint.

 In 1970, after a five-year absence, they hit number 14 on the Billboard Hot 100 with writer-producer Stevie Wonder's composition, (the G.C.
 Cameron-led) "It's a Shame" (co-written by Syreeta Wright).
-They charted again the following year with another Wonder song the composer also produced, "We'll Have It Made" (led by Cameron), from their new album, 2nd Time Around.
-However, these were their last two singles for V.I.P.
+They charted again the following year with another Wonder song, "We'll Have It Made" (led by Cameron), from their new album, 2nd Time Around.
+However, they were their last two singles for V.I.P.

 Shortly after the release of 2nd Time Around, Atlantic Records recording artist Aretha Franklin suggested the group finish their Motown contract and sign with Atlantic Records.
 While recording an album that Stevie Wonder was producing for them, their Motown contract expired, leaving the LP unfinished.
 The group then made the switch, but contractual obligations prevented Cameron from leaving Motown, so he stayed on there as a solo artist.
 He urged his cousin, singer Philippé Wynne, to join the Spinners in his place as one of the group's lead singers along with Bobby Smith.